mobify/mobifyjs/docs/template-reference.md

 ## 2\. `{foo}` - Variables: Select & Render A Single Variable

-Use any jQuery-like (Zepto) selector to select elements from your source DOM within the konf file.
+Use any jQuery-like (Zepto.js) selector to select elements from your source DOM within the konf file.
 Reference the selection as a variable from any template using the curly brace syntax:

 *Original HTML input:*